jekymin8232/vitalguardai-com/README.md

 ### Please don't be my friend.
 ### White-Box AI Developer Profile — Morgan J. (Personal Website: [mcorpai.org](https://mcorpai.org/))

+**I do not design black-box AI systems because black-box models inherently restrict transparency and freedom.**

+**AI should be accessible to everyone on equal terms.
+This is one of my core principles.
+It is unfair for people to face discrimination in access to AI simply because they are poor.
+I am a designer and architect of white-box AI systems.**

 Although I have a Korean name, I like Morgan Freeman.
 The movie that impressed me the most is The Shawshank Redemption, and I believe Morgan Freeman is a great actor.
 Because I admire him, I chose Morgan as my English name.

 **In fact, the "M" in mcorpai.org ultimately comes from Morgan as well.**